 Most people have heard of chiropractors, but few know exactly what they do.
 A chiropractor tends to symptoms and effects of neuromuscular disorders or those health complications that have to do with the nerves and muscles.
 Typical treatment involves manual adjustments and manipulation of the spine.
 Although most of their work focuses on taking care of your spine, the effects of their treatments have benefits for the body as a whole.
 They note the relationship between the spine and the nervous system as a whole and believe that reducing pressure on the sensitive neurological tissues can improve the overall health of a person.

-A trip to the chiropractor is much like making a visit to other healthcare providers, though there are a few unique distinctions.
-These doctors use non-surgical interventions in their treatment, using a particular tool in their treatments.
+A trip to the chiropractor is much like making a visit to other healthcare providers, but there are a few unique distinctions.
 Chiropractors use a special treatment table to perform procedures for their patients.
 These tables allow for specific, strategic positioning of the body as the chiropractor moves and re-positions it.
 This enables them to isolate certain areas while maintaining the patient’s comfort level and improving functioning.